Strike (bowling): Consecutive strikes

 A series of two strikes is known as a "double" (or a "Barney Rubble" to rhyme), and a series of three is known as a "turkey" (sometimes a "sizzling turkey" on the first three frames).
-Any longer string of strikes is referred to by a number affixed to the word "bagger," as in "four-bagger" for four straight strikes, also known as a "hambone", likely derived from bowling's early days when foodstuffs were awarded to winners of competitions.
+Any longer string of strikes is referred to by a number affixed to the word "bagger" or "pack", as in "four-bagger" or "six-pack".
+A string of four straight strikes is also known as a "hambone," a term invented by sports commentator Rob Stone.
+A string of five strikes in a row is a "brat", referring to bratwurst, but "nickel", has become far more common in recent years.

 When a player is "on the strikes", a string is often referenced by affixing "in a row" to the number of consecutive strikes.
 A string of six strikes is sometimes called a "six pack" or a "sixer".
 A string of six and nine strikes are also known as a "wild turkey" and a "golden turkey" respectively.
-Any string of strikes starting in the first frame or ending "off the sheet" (where all of a bowler's shots from a certain frame to the end of the game strike) are often called the "front" or "back" strikes, respectively (e.g. the 'front nine' for strikes in frames 1-9, or the 'back six' for strikes in frames 7, 8, and 9 with a turkey in the tenth).
+Any string of strikes starting in the first frame or ending "off the sheet" (where all of a bowler's shots from a certain frame to the end of the game strike) are often called the "front" or "back" strikes, respectively (e.g. the "front nine" for strikes in frames 1-9, or the "back six" for strikes in frames 7, 8, and 9 with a turkey in the tenth).
 Twelve strikes in a row is a perfect game; 36 straight strikes constitutes a 900 series.
 Due to the difficulty of achieving a game of 300 or a series of 900, many bowling alleys maintain 300 and 900 club plaques.